DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/explore-subjects/computing.md

   <p>
   Whether it's teaching your pupils about artificial intelligence (AI) or creating apps, you could inspire them to look at a future role in tech.
   <p>
-  Tax-free bursaries of $bursaries_postgraduate_computing$ or scholarships of $scholarships_computing$ are available for eligible trainee computing teachers.</p>
+  Tax-free bursaries or scholarships are available for eligible trainee computing teachers.</p>
 description: |-
    Find out how to become a computing teacher including what you'll be teaching and what funding is available to help you train.
 backlink: "../../"